SamPujade/ml-learning-cards/README.md

 # AI, ML, & DL Learning Cards

-Welcome to this curated collection of learning cards, designed for senior AI scientists preparing for technical interviews at major tech companies.
+Welcome to this collection of AI, Machine Learning and Deep Learning cards, designed for AI scientists and engineers.
 Each card provides a high-level overview of a key topic, focusing on the essential concepts and their practical applications.

 ## Table of Contents